swiss-territorial-data-lab/proj-dqry/README.md

 -area: small area polygons can be discarded assuming a quarry has a minimal area.
 The default value is set to 1728 m2.

 -output: provide the path and name of the filtered polygons shapefile

+### Prediction monitoring

+- Config and input data

+    [config_yaml] = config-dm.yaml

+- Working directory and paths

+By default the working directory is:

+    $ cd /proj-dqry/config/

+In the config file verify (and custom) the paths.

+-Run scripts

+    $ python3 ../scripts/plots.py [config_yaml]

+### Plots

+- Config and input data

+    [config_yaml] = config-dm.yaml

+- Working directory and paths

+By default the working directory is:

+    $ cd /proj-dqry/config/

+In the config file verify (and custom) the paths.

+-Run scripts

+    $ python3 ../scripts/prediction-filter.py [config_yaml]

 ## Copyright and License